syncfusion-content/blazor-docs/blazor/datagrid/how-to/cascading-dropdownlist-with-grid-editing.md

 You can achieve the Cascading DropDownList with datagrid editing by using the [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) property of the [GridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) component.

-This is demonstrated in the below sample code where cascading dropdownlist is rendered for the **ShipCountry** and **ShipState** column when perform editing in datagrid.
+This is demonstrated in the following sample code where cascading dropdownlist is rendered for the **ShipCountry** and **ShipState** columns when editing in datagrid.

 ```cshtml
 @using Syncfusion.Blazor.Grids